zetos/nest-poc/README.md

 ## Features

-- Prisma ORM: For database operations.
+- Drizzle ORM: For database operations.
 - Error Handling: Using HttpException for consistent and informative error responses.
 - Swagger: For API documentation.
 - CI/CD: Configured with GitHub Actions.